mpoiitis/GraphM-framework/README.md

 The parameters specified here are the same as in the paper.

+## Modularized Nonnegative Matrix Factorization (M-NMF)

+M-NMF[[8]](#8) incorporates the community structure into network embedding.
+Additionally, it captures 1st and 2nd order proximity but it can easily extend to higher-order proximities as well.

+### Usage

+**Parameters**
+- dimension: Number of latent dimensions to learn for each node.
+Default: 16
+- clusters: Number of clusters.
+Default: 20
+- lambd: Weight of the cluster membership constraint.
+Default: 0.2
+- alpha: Weight of clustering cost.
+Default: 0.05
+- beta: Weight of modularity cost.
+Default: 0.05
+- eta: Weight of second order similarities.
+Default: 5.0
+- iter: Number of weight updates.
+Default: 200
+- early-stopping: Number of iterations to do after reaching the best modularity value.
+Default: 3
+- lower-control: Lowest possible component value.
+Default: 10 ** -15

+**Example Usage**
+    ``$python main.py --input karate --output output/karate.embeddings mnmf --dimension 80 --cluster 10 --lambd 0.1 --alpha 0.1 --beta 0.1 --eta 3.0 --iter 100 ``

+The parameters specified here are the same as in the paper.
 # Benchmark Datasets
 - Karate [[3]](#3)
 - p2p-Gnutella [[4]](#4)